-What happens when a concern is reported:
+What happens when a concern is reported?

-- 1. The report is received by the Safeguarding Manager who will consult with the Case Management Group and decide what actions need to be taken.
-If it needs urgent action the Safeguarding Manager may refer it on before consulting with the Case Management Group. - 2.
-If, after consideration, the allegation is clearly about poor practice, it may be dealt with as a disciplinary issue, appropriate education and support may be put in place or it may be referred back to the club/league/county to take through their own disciplinary process following an internal investigation by Table Tennis England. - 3.
-Any suspicion that a young person or adult has been abused by either a coach or volunteer should be reported to the local welfare officer and the Table Tennis England's Safeguarding Manager who will take steps as considered necessary to ensure the safety of the young person and/or any other person who may be at risk.

-- 4. The local club/league/county welfare officer and/or the Table Tennis England's Safeguarding Manager may decide to refer the allegations to Children's/Adults Services, the LADO or the police. - 5.
-Table Tennis England's Safeguarding Manager must be advised as soon as possible of any referrals and their contact details given to the statutory agencies.
-They will also deal with any media enquiries and represent Table Tennis England at any Strategy Meetings. - 6.
+- 1. The report is received by the National Safeguarding Officer, who will consult with the Case Management Group and decide what actions need to be taken.
+If it needs urgent action the National Safeguarding Officer may refer it on, before consulting with the Case Management Group. - 2.
+If, after consideration, the allegation is clearly about poor practice, it may be dealt with as a disciplinary issue, appropriate education and support may be put in place, or it may be referred back to the club or league to take through their own disciplinary process, following an internal investigation by Table Tennis Wales. - 3.
+Any suspicion that a child has been abused by either a coach or volunteer, should be reported to the Local Safeguarding Officer and the Table Tennis Wales' National Safeguarding Officer, who will take steps as considered necessary, to ensure the safety of the child and/or any other person who may be at risk. - 4.
+The local club, league or region Safeguarding Officer and/or the Table Tennis Wales' National Safeguarding Officer, may decide to refer the allegations to Children's Services or the Police. - 5.
+Table Tennis Wales' National Safeguarding Officer must be advised as soon as possible, of any referrals and their contact details given to the statutory agencies.
+They will also deal with any media enquiries and represent Table Tennis Wales at any Strategy Meetings. - 6.
 Every effort will be made to ensure confidentiality is maintained for all involved. - 7.
-If the club/league/county welfare officer is the subject of the suspicion/allegation then it must be referred directly to the Table Tennis England's Safeguarding Manager. - 8.
-Table Tennis England, through the association's regulatory process, will make an immediate decision regarding any individual's interim suspension of membership pending further investigations based on advice received from the statutory agencies and their own information.
+If the club, league or region Safeguarding Officer is the subject of the suspicion/allegation, then it must be referred directly to the Table Tennis Wales' National Safeguarding Officer. - 8.
+Table Tennis Wales, through the association's regulatory process, will make an immediate decision regarding any individual's interim suspension of membership, pending further investigations, based on advice received from the statutory agencies and their own information.

-Consideration will be given regarding available support to the young person, adult, parents, carers, coaches, members, volunteers and the alleged perpetrator.
+Consideration will be given regarding available support to the child, adult, parents, carers, coaches, members, volunteers and the alleged perpetrator.